 Library volunteers play an important role as partners in the library’s mission of connecting people to the world of ideas and information.
 Library volunteer service offers a social experience and a valuable chance to help maintain library operations.

-The Laconia Public Library has opportunities available for qualified and motivated individuals who would like to contribute to the community.
+The Laconia Public Library has opportunities for qualified and motivated individuals who want to contribute to the community.

 Are you a good fit to be a volunteer at the library?
 Here is a quick guide to determining if you would be a good match for our opportunities:

 Age 18 or older

 Able to work independently, with minimal direction